 The Award Engine –

 Signing collaboration with Ogilvy One was one of the most beautiful and elegant decisions in my life.
-I thought I am going to stay there for 6 months…After a year and a half of our collaboration, I exited advertising through the front door, with a big project behind myself, a smile on my face and no negative feelings.
+I thought I am going to stay there for 6 months…After a year and a half of our collaboration, I exited advertising through the front door, with a big project behind myself, a smile on my face and no negative feelings about advertising whatsoever.
 And I left it because Dusan & I worked so hard on those ‘side projects’, our studio was now able to support both of us.

 That’s the thing with the opportunity, you don’t just get it, you build each one for yourself through hard work and failures after which you still keep pushing forward.
 And as I have mentioned before, we are not all the same.
 Thanks to advertising, I was finally able to do some insight of myself: